Macilias/dotfiles/README.md

+# This is a fork of https://github.com/atomantic/dotfiles#installation
+# My settings do not differ much, but should:
+- use natural scrolling
+- select correct font to run on Mac OSx Mojave
+- do not change os language
+- epmd -kill

 # \\[._.]/ - Hi, I'm the MacOS bot

 I will update your MacOS machine with Better™ system defaults, preferences, software configuration and even auto-install some handy development tools and apps that my developer friends find helpful.